stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 1/Lesson 01 - Intro to Knowledge Based AI.md

 ## What Are Cognitive Systems

 Cognitive systems are systems which exhibit human-like intelligence through processes like learning, reasoning, and memory.

+## Cognitive System Architecture

+The basic diagram of a cognitive system includes receiving some input from the world to the cognitive system and responding with an output.
+There may be more than one cognitive system available working together to receive input and provide an output.